- Fees: ₹ 50,400

 Planning history and theory which includes topics like - evolution of city-building and development theories

-Planning techniques which include topics like - analytical methods, demographic methods and standards of planning
+Planning techniques include topics like - analytical methods, demographic methods and standards of planning

-Infrastructure and transport planning which include topics like - management of water, sanitation and transport infrastructure planning.
+Infrastructure and transport planning include topics like - management of water, sanitation, and transport infrastructure planning.

 A planning engineering degree holders main responsibility is to go over the entire infrastructure project from the very beginning.
 Right from planning to scheduling and from cost-management to maintenance of quality, the planning engineer plays the key role.